msteinbeck/tinyspline/README.md

 configures all language independent settings, tinysplineXYZ.i adds language related features.
-The file [swig_wrapper.h](https://github.com/retuxx/tinyspline/blob/master/library/swig_wrapper.h) contains function which are necessary to provide collections instead of plain C arrays.
+The file [swig_wrapper.h](https://github.com/retuxx/tinyspline/blob/master/library/swig_wrapper.h) contains functions which are necessary to provide collections instead of plain C arrays.
 Using CMake to create the bindings is recommended.

 All these files can be found in the directory